Li Ronghao: History

-In 2019, he served as a coach on the fourth season of Sing!
-China (a rebranded version of The Voice of China).
-Later that year, he was crowned as the winning coach of the Sing China 2019 as Xing Hanming from Team Ronghao won the competition.
+From 2019 to 2022, he served as a coach on Sing!
+China (a rebranded version of The Voice of China) for four seasons.
+He was crowned as the winning coach of the Sing China 2019 as Xing Hanming from Team Ronghao won the competition.

-In 2020, he released his 6th album "Sparrow".
-He continued to serve as a coach on the 5th Season of Sing!
-China 2020 with Nicholas Tse, Li Jian, and Chris Li.
-Li ranked 59th on the Forbes China Celebrity 100 list for 2020.

 Personal life

-In 2019, Li Ronghao married Taiwanese singer Rainie Yang.
+From 2011 to early 2015, Li was in a relationship with model and singer Lu Yao, who inspired his breakout song Model and appeared in the music video for his song Two People.

+In January 2015, Li posted a close-up selfie with Taiwanese singer Rainie Yang on Weibo but quickly deleted it.
+On September 16, 2017, Li and Yang went public with their relationship.
+In 2019, they registered their marriage in Hefei, Anhui.